 Moderate humidity accompanied by good air circulation is a must; finely mist the foliage once every ten days for those situated near a radiator.
 Placing the plant's base on a pebble tray will not only provide a stable level of humidity, but it'll also reward you with more reliable growth during the colder months when the heaters are operating.

-Supplement with 'Houseplant' labelled fertiliser every four waters for the development of better quality foliage.
+Fertilise your plant with 'Houseplant' labelled fertiliser every four waters in the growing period before reducing this to every sixth drink over the autumn and winter.
 Whilst the specimen is in bloom, switch to a product high in potassium to prolong the duration of flowers - a good example of this would be a 'Poinsettia' or 'Tomato' labelled feed.
 Although a general plant fertiliser is acceptable, you'll run the risk of burning the roots if over-applied, especially with the combination of a 'ready-to-use' product and dry soil.

 Mature specimens (six years +) will eventually bloom during spring to summer if its previous dormancy period has been served well in winter.
 As ukhouseplants has been challenged many times on this subject, we've created an acronym to help you through this process; SHORT.
 The combination of persistent droughts, cooler temperatures and long nights during winter will all contribute to the flowering process that'll take place in the following summer (sometimes spring).
 Repotting isn't mandatory, and instead might hurt the chances because of transplant shock.